mongodb/docs/source/includes/api/admonitions/access-lists-now-used.rst

-.. admonition:: Access List Replaces Whitelist
+.. important:: Access List Replaces Whitelist
-   :class: important

    This resource replaces the whitelist resource. |service| deprecated whitelists.
 The whitelist resource will be disabled in June 2021.